advancedresearch/the_century_of_satire/source-criticism.md

 is negated on its own by the fact that the stories that are claimed to be from 1st century are about extra-ordinary people.

 This argument might be hard to follow, but basically it suggests that 1st century stories in Early Christianity are myths.
+Yet, that the 1st century stories are myths, is not conclusive without considering other evidence.

 ### 2. There is no reliable external reference to Christianity from the 1st century